-I first encountered a version of this soup in the White Mountains of New Hampshire.
+I first encountered a version of pumpkin curry soup in the White Mountains of New Hampshire.

 The Whites were the most physically challenging section of my Appalachian Trail thru-hike.
 As rugged and remote as the mountains were, every once in a while I would come across a beacon of “civilization” in the form of a hut run by the Appalachian Mountain Club.

 For a few dollars, the huts offered some hot food to non-guests; as a rabid thru-hiker, I would have gladly paid ten times the price.

 Curried Pumpkin Soup was my favorite dish that I ate at the huts.
 I will never forget the way it warmed by body and soul after a day getting knocked around by the elements on the trail.